openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-zfs/zfs-configuration.md

 By default, the ZFS-LocalPV driver does not allow Volumes to be mounted by more than one pod.
 Even if we try to do that, only one Pod will come into the running state, and the other Pod will be in ContainerCreating state, and it will be failing on the mount.

 If we want to share a volume among multiple pods, we can create a StorageClass with the “shared” option as “yes”.
-For this, we can create a StorageClass backed by ZFS dataset as below :
+For this, we can create a StorageClass backed by ZFS dataset as below:

 ```yaml
 apiVersion: storage.k8s.io/v1